NastyaTretyakova/big_data_project/README.md

 	```
 	sudo docker-compose up
 	```
-4. The `docker-compose up` will up docker containers and then display the following logs in terminal.
+4. The `docker-compose up -d` will up docker containers and then display the following logs in terminal.

 5. After building docker containers, create additional window in terminal and run there next command:
    ```